Skip to content

 4. 4.
 Make an appointment with an advisor in your major.
 They will discuss how accepting this credit might affect your major requirements.

 6. 6.
-To post credits you and all your advisors will sign your JST Worksheet.
+To post credits you and your advisors will sign your JST Worksheet.

 7. 7.
 Return the signed Worksheet to the Office of Admissions in the Student Services Building Rm 250S.

-Students may request credit by Portfolio-Based Assessment by demonstrating sufficient knowledge of the course material gained through experience.
+Students may request credit through Portfolio Based Assessment by demonstrating sufficient knowledge of the course material gained through experience.
 To demonstrate this knowledge students should be prepared to provide evidence of college-level learning for the learning outcomes of the course they are requesting credit for.

 The College Level Examination Program allows individuals to test out of introductory college level courses.
-CLEP offers 34 exams in over 2,000 testing centers nationwide, including the University of Utah’s Testing Center.
-Testing Information and registration forms are available at the University Testing Center, 450 Student Services Building.
+CLEP offers 34 exams in over 2,000 testing centers nationwide and available to complete virtually, too.

 Students who are enrolled at the University of Utah and have attained grades ranging from A-E on Advanced Subsidiary (AS) or Advanced (A) level examinations may be eligible to receive transfer credits.